The table toolbar always appears above the table. The control is used for key actions that impact the entire table.

 - Enable the action if it can be applied to some of the selected items.
 If the action is triggered, show a message that informs the user how many items will be affected.
 Let the user choose whether to apply the action anyway or cancel the action.

-- Only disable the action if it can be applied to none of the selected items.
+- The action can’t be applied to any of the selected items.

 For more details, see UI Element States.